aws/aws-cdk/packages/@aws-cdk/aws-codepipeline-actions/README.md

   to manually verify the changes that are being staged, or if you want to separate the people (or system) preparing the changes from the people (or system) applying the changes.
 * **CloudFormationExecuteChangeSetAction** - Execute a change set prepared previously.
+* **CloudFormationStackSetAction** - Deploy a CloudFormation StackSet directly from the pipeline.
+The indicated StackSet is created, or updated if it already exists.

 #### Lambda deployed through CodePipeline